Skip to content

 • Checkpoint persistence (file-based)

-• Built-in transforms: filter (jq-based), dedup, shell script executor
+• Built-in transforms: filter (jq-based), dedup, enrich, shell script executor

 Exit criteria: orgloop init && orgloop validate && orgloop start works end-to-end with a mock connector.